johnwarden/deliberati/content/post/2023-03-11-review-of-bayesian-inference.md

 A Bayesian reasoner starts out with **prior** beliefs, which are a set of mutually exclusive and exhaustive possibilities for the situation at hand.

-For example, suppose that Sherlock Holmes is investigating the Case of the Disappearing Duchess, and believes that there is a 50% chance that the Duke has kidnapped the Duchess and is holding her alive in captivity, a 25% that chance that the Duke has murdered her, and a 25% chance that she has been murdered by the Count.
+For example, suppose that Sherlock Holmes is investigating the Case of the Disappearing Duchess, and believes that there is:
+- a 50% chance that the Duke has kidnapped the Duchess and is holding her alive in captivity
+- a 25% that chance that the Duke has murdered her
+- and a 25% chance that she has been murdered by the Count

 The total of the probabilities is 100%.
+Holmes' prior beliefs can be summarized in the table below.

 **Prior Beliefs**